Into the EFThedron and UV constraints from IR consistency: The EFThedron

+which is stronger than using only the $k\le 4$ constraints, and we find it matches exactly to numerical results.

-As in the s channel EFThedron, the last step requires us to rotate from the $a$ to the $g$ couplings.
-Since $g_{k0}=a_{k0}$, most are trivial replacements, except $a_{3,1}=\frac{3}{2}g_{3,0}+g_{3,1}$.
-Next we must project out all couplings $g_{k,q}$ for which $k+q=\textrm{odd}$, that is $g_{3,0}$ and $g_{4,1}$.
-Doing these operations we can explicitly find the $(g_{3,1},g_{4,0}$) region, given in Appendix \ref{app2}, and shown in Figure \ref{g31g400}, which we also compare to results from SDPB~\cite{Caron-Huot:2020cmc}.
+\paragraph{Real geometry} The last step requires us to rotate from the $a$ to the $g$ couplings, and project out couplings $g_{k,q}$ with $k+q=\textrm{odd}$.
+In our low dimension example the only non-trivial rotation is $a_{3,1}\rightarrow \frac{3}{2}g_{3,0}+g_{3,1}$.
+Doing these operations we can explicitly solve the conditions up to $k=5$ described above, and we obtain the complete $(g_{3,1},g_{4,0}$) allowed region,